Enable Remote Desktop Connection for a Role in Azure Cloud Services

-The Azure classic portal uses the Remote Desktop Extension approach so you can enable Remote Desktop even after the application is deployed.
-The Configure page for your cloud service allows you to enable Remote Desktop, change the local Administrator account used to connect to the virtual machines, the certificate used in authentication and set the expiration date.
+The Azure portal uses the Remote Desktop Extension approach so you can enable Remote Desktop even after the application is deployed.
+The Remote Desktop blade for your cloud service allows you to enable Remote Desktop, change the local Administrator account used to connect to the virtual machines, the certificate used in authentication and set the expiration date.

-- Click Cloud Services, click the name of the cloud service, and then click Configure.
+Click Cloud Services, click the name of the cloud service, and then click Remote Desktop.